1. Install and configure

 Quick Start

-# 1. Install and initialize
+# 1. Install and configure

 npm install -g @antseed/cli